anilkmirge/spring-micro-beer-service/README.md

 # Beer Microservice Service

-This microservice is responsible for handling all the back end services.
+This microservice is responsible for handling all the back end services for Beer Brewery microservice.